 Set Goals with the End Result in Mind

 From that goal, I can determine how many plants I need, based on either prior experience or what I’ve researched online.

 Divide Crops into the Majors, Minors, and Rookies

-Major crops are the ones that will take up the most space and effort in my garden.
-Minor crops are the ones I’ll fill in around the major ones.
-Rookies are new crops I want to try for the first time.
+- Major crops are my “must-haves” and the ones that will take up the most space and effort in your garden.

 My minors are those I’ll grow for fresh eating like lettuce, melons, and okra.